 Shitara-cho Okumikawa Folk Museum

-The Shitara Town Oku-Mikawa Local Museum, nurtured by the rich nature of the mountainous region of Aichi Prefecture, inherits the message of the old museum, "Conveying the life and spirit of our hometown."
-It is attached to the newly built Shitara Roadside Station and has been completely renovated as a core facility for town development. displays space is filled with local treasures and numerous valuable materials that have been collected since the Taisho period.
-The displays space is modularized with latticed cypress wood from Shitara Town, making it easy to update, and can be used as a spatial infrastructure unique to the region into the future.
+The Shitara Town Okumikawa Folk Museum, nurtured in the rich nature of the mountains of Aichi Prefecture, inherited the message of the old museum, "to convey the life and spirit of our hometown.
+The museum is located in the newly built Roadside Station Shirara, and has been renewed as a core facility for community development.
+It fills the displays space with numerous valuable materials, local treasures collected since the Taisho era.
+The displays space, with its easily renewable latticework made of Shitara-cho cypress wood latticework as modules, can be used as a unique spatial infrastructure for the region for years to come.

-3) Located at the southern gateway, it will serve as a guide to the northern part of the area and local resources, and will be revitalized as a field museum.
+3) Located at the southern gateway, guiding visitors to the northern part of the city and the region's resources, and revitalizing the museum as a field museum

-5) Video archiving of local resources, including the nationally designated important intangible folk cultural asset "Tamone Dengaku"
+5) Creation of a video archive of local resources, including the nationally-designated important intangible folk cultural asset "Dengaku Tamamine".

-The displays room at the Oku-Mikawa Folk Museum, which follows the guidelines of Shitara Town, is made of locally sourced Shitara-cho cypress wood that has been processed into a lattice structure.
-The folk materials on displays are a collection of handcrafted folk tools made from wood from the Edo, Taisho, and Showa periods that have been preserved and passed down.
-It has been concept design as a space unique to the region that conveys a message of awareness and value of the rich forests of people who have been connected for 100 years.
+The Okumikawa Folk Museum's displays room, in line with Shitara-cho's guidelines, is constructed of locally procured Shitara-cho cypress wood, processed into a latticework and set up. displays The folklore materials are a collection of folk tools made from wood from the Edo, Taisho, and Showa periods, which have been preserved and passed down to the next generation. concept design is a space that is unique to the region that conveys a message about people's awareness and value of the rich forests that have been connected over the past 100 years.

 - open